API Monogram Program & APIQR

 In order to maintain compliance with the program, all API Monogram Licensees must implement, maintain, and continually improve their management systems.
 It is therefore critical to maintain access to the latest official API standards and specifications relating to your product, and ensure that you have an effective system in place to manage access and updates to API standards throughout your organization.

-The easiest and most effective way to meet these requirements, as well as to improve your current management system(s), is to implement an API online standards subscription through our Compass reseller, ASTM International.
+The easiest and most effective way to meet these requirements, as well as to improve your current management system(s), is to implement an API online standards subscription through the Monogram Web Store via Compass.

 Why API on Compass?